-In a world where there’s an abundance of options on how to build a strategic plan, we find ourselves in a position where people, much like yourselves, approach us asking about the x matrix.
+In a world where there’s an abundance of options for building a strategic plan, we find ourselves in a position where people, much like yourselves, approach us asking about the x-matrix.

 Equal parts stunning and, at times, overwhelming, the matrix approach to strategic planning is the topic of our blog today.
 And the timing couldn’t be better.

 Reviewing and building out the strategic plan – whether in October, January, or April - is a staple in the lives of every planner.
-So too is the increased pressure to build a robust, connected plan from the strategy all the way through to individual sites across the organization.
+So too, is the increased pressure to build a robust, connected plan from the strategy to individual sites across the organization.

-Read on to discover the role an x-matrix can play in your approach to strategic planning this year, and the reasons it is touted as a top tool.
+Read on to discover the role an x-matrix can play in your approach to strategic planning this year and why it is touted as a top tool.

 The starting point has to be this.
 After all, why would you use any particular method of planning?

 Much like a Project Manager turns to their trusted DMAIC, or a Marketing Manager follows their campaign basics, strategic planning is no different.

 Seeking to take the corporate strategy and build out clear, achievable goals, strategic planners are required to walk the delicate line of setting long-term goals, short-term goals, improvement priorities, and a suite of portfolios, programs, and KPIs to boot.

 The result is a great deal of mental work, coordinating different stakeholders across planning, sites, HR, and finance – and the hope is, with grace and fortune, the plan is both robust and capable of delivering the results needed.